QuikKopy Image Copier

 Using QuikKopy

-I own a FujiFilm 2800 Zoom digital camera, so under linux I mount the camera as:
+I own a FujiFilm 2800 Zoom digital camera, so under linux I mount the

 /mnt/usb